hpc2n/intro-linux/docs/data.md

     a[d-j]a
     ```

     This matches ada, afa, aja, ...  and any three letter word that starts with an a and ends with an a and has any character d to j in between.
+Try with ``ls a[d-j]a``.

     ```bash
     [0-9]